8fold/content-8fold.handbook/operations/fold-system/content.md

 1. You go from a full fold to a double fold.
 2. 8fold performs a profit redistribution.
 3. The full fold value is $100, which you would have gotten as a full fold; however,
-4. the double fold value is $200, which you do receive.
+4. you are now a double fold, which means you receive $200.

 Now this is one simple example but hopefully you get the overview.